mc7244/Net-MBE/README.md

 # LICENSE

-This library is free software under the Mozilla Public License 2.0.
+This library is free software under the Artistic License 2.0.